 The Coronavirus Act 2020 changed this.
-The 2020 Act let health boards decide whether people who are self-isolating because of COVID-19 received compensation under the 2008 Act.
-The relevant provision of the 2020 Act expired in March 2022.
+The 2020 Act let health boards decide whether people who are self-isolating because of COVID-19 would receive compensation under the 2008 Act.
+The relevant provision of the 2020 Act expired on 22 March 2022.